 There’s no room for errors with time-sensitive transport – any delays in delivery from Belgium or during onward transportation could compromise the doses this includes the potential impact of the outcome of Brexit negotiations.
 Packs can be stored in dry ice for up to ten days, and then a further five days in fridges of between 2C and 8C, but there are still logistical challenges to prevent wasting phials.

 Two doses of Pfizer’s jab need to be administered at least three weeks apart, creating a challenge for data processing systems.
 The right number of doses need to be available at the right centres at exactly the right time.

 None of these challenges are insurmountable.
 Yet they illustrate the complexity of rolling out the vaccine – and why the health service’s data security processes and procedures need to be ready to cope.

-To read David Newell’s other blogs on Covid-19 and the vaccine, please click links below:
+To read our Head of Health’s other blogs on Covid-19 and the vaccine, please click links below: